olexale/mathematician_workshop/03_business_logic/instructions.md

 ## Pure functions 🫧

-We know which functions are pure and we know how to refactor classes to functions.
-To make our `Cafe` implementation much more mathematical we just need to combine these topics!
+We discussed which functions are pure and know how to refactor classes to functions.
+To make the `Cafe` implementation much more mathematical you just need to combine these topics!

-We already have a nice function that produces a function.
-Are they pure?

 > 💡 Writing code as a mathematician means writing a pure core with stateless entities and pure functions, and then, making the code useful by adding a thin layer of side effects on the surface of this core.

-Here is the function we had:
+Here is the function from the previous chapter:
 ```dart
 GetCoffeeFunction getCoffeeBuilder(PaymentSystem paymentSystem) {
   final getCoffee = (cc) {